 Registered Staff Hours

-The main thing propping up this nursing home's profile is its elite nursing rating.
-In fact, we awarded this facility an A- in that category.
-When calculating our nursing scores, we weigh both the number of hours nurses spend with residents and the levels of licensure of the nurses.
+We want to draw your attention to the fact that this facility received a much better grade for nursing than it received overall.
+In fact, it received one of our highest grades in that category with a score of A. The nursing grade includes numerous factors.
+The most important one is the quantity of hours nurses spent with residents.
 This nursing home provides 0.3 hours of nursing care per resident per day.
-Lastly, we also assessed some nursing quality-based metrics in determining our nursing grades.
-This facility performed very well in terms of avoiding pressure ulcers and major falls.
+Finally, we also assessed some nursing quality measures in determining our nursing grades.
+This place performed very well in the area of avoiding major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Short-term Care Quality